OpenResty: record the lua execution time per request in ngx.ctx via LD_PRELOAD

 ...

-// the upstream body reading is finished.
+//The upstream body reading is finished.

-// close the upstream request
+//Close the upstream request

 if (p->upstream_done || p->upstream_eof || p->upstream_error) {